ItzJethz/SteelSeriesGG-Sonar-AHK/README.md

 | Aux        | F19       | F20         | F24  |

 > These are virtual key hooks.
 They allow AutoHotkey to send key presses to Sonar without affecting normal keyboard input.
+> Tip: It’s recommended to run the script first and cycle through all modes while applying the keybinds.
+This helps you place and identify where each Function key should be assigned inside Sonar.

 ---